gagaspbahar/Algeo01-20016/README.md

 ## General Information
 A matrix calculator made in Java with simple GUI using java.swing library.
 This repository contains files needed for Tubes 1 Algeo.
 The project we're making is a Java library for Linear Algebra problems (specifically matrices).
-This includes SPL, Determinant, Inverse, and others.\n
+This includes SPL, Determinant, Inverse, and others.
 Contributors:
 - 13520016 Gagas Praharsa Bahar
 - 13520044 Adiyansa Prasetya Wicaksana